thiagoluna/PHP/README.md

 This repository contains some aplicatinos developed in PHP, HTML, CSS, JQuery...

+We can see on this files Get and Post, authentication, Session, include_once, array, write data in file...

 I hope help other developers, begginers or not, to develope your skills and aplications.